Statistical screening workspace

 57,063 other votes

-Each dot is one ward.
-Left-to-right shows how many votes a candidate received there; up-and-down shows that candidate's share of the ward vote.
+Each dot is one local result row.
+Left-to-right shows how many votes a candidate received there; up-and-down shows that candidate's share of that row's vote.
 Think of it like a weather map: one dot is just one reading, but the trend line shows whether the readings lean in a pattern.

-Simple example: if bigger Harris wards also tend to have higher Harris percentages, the blue trend line rises and the check may flag for review.
+Simple example: if larger Harris rows also tend to have higher Harris percentages, the blue trend line rises and the check may flag for review.
 A flag means "look closer," not "proof something happened."

-This compares presidential votes with U.S. Senate votes in the same ward.
+This compares presidential votes with a same-party comparison contest in the same local row.
 It is like checking two receipts from the same shopping trip: if one line item is much bigger or smaller than expected, it gets marked for a closer look.

-Simple example: if Trump received 1,000 votes in a ward and Hovde received 950, the Republican presidential-to-Senate drop-off is 50 votes, or 5%.
+Simple example: if Trump received 1,000 votes in a precinct and the same-party comparison candidate received 950, the Republican presidential-to-comparison drop-off is 50 votes, or 5%.
 Normal split-ticket voting can cause differences; the chart helps show whether those differences cluster oddly.

-This graph is running only for counties where we have imported turnout denominator rows.
+This graph runs only where turnout denominator rows have been imported for the selected state.
 Think of turnout as a fraction: votes cast divided by possible voters.
-We have the vote totals statewide, but the reliable bottom number still has to be collected county by county.
+We have the vote totals, but the reliable bottom number may still have to be collected from separate official sources.

 Simple example: 900 ballots out of 1,000 registered voters is 90% turnout.
-But if the 1,000 count was from before Election Day, and 80 people registered on Election Day, the real denominator is 1,080.
-That is why this section warns about pre-Election-Day values.
+But if the 1,000 count was from before a state finalized registration updates, and 80 people were added later, the real denominator is 1,080.
+That is why this section warns about denominator timing.

 Major city split